 "Just-in-time" and its Logistic

-the role of freight transport, particularly trucking and containers
+manufacturing and logistics that relies on freight transport, particularly trucking and containers

 when global supply chains are concerned.
 It involves the delivery of

 a component just before the assembly line requires it, which

 reduces the inventory held at warehouses but increases the

 freight forwarders must respect tighter delivery schedules and must

 plan their operations accordingly in order to avoid delay.

 The production unit (the factory) assumes a lower level of warehousing.

 As a result, the trucks (vehicles) themselves assume the task of moving